YashwanthPepakayala/The-Winning-Poker-Deck/README.md

 THE WINNING POKER DECK 🃏🤵

-Welcome to Poker Winner Evaluator, a Python-based application that accurately evaluates Poker hands, ranks them, and resolves ties with intelligent logic.
+Welcome to THE WINNING POKER DECK, a Python-based application that accurately evaluates Poker hands, ranks them, and resolves ties with intelligent logic.
 Whether you're a developer showcasing technical expertise or a recruiter looking for a project that highlights data structures, algorithms, and Python skills, this project is designed to impress.

 🚀 Key Features
 Comprehensive Hand Evaluation: Supports all standard Poker hands like Royal Flush, Straight Flush, Four of a Kind, Full House, Flush, and more.
 It evaluates hands using the official Poker hand ranking system.